jyablonski/doqs/src/content/docs/services/rest_api.md

 ## Auth

-The REST API uses JWT (JSON Web Token) for authentication and authorization.
+The REST API uses JWT (JSON Web Token) for authentication and authorization for the Web App & Admin Dashboard components.

 - The `/token` endpoint is used when users attempt to log in.
 - After validating the user's credentials, the API returns a JWT that is used for subsequent requests.